-Research via dissertation, research practicum, new publication, or new conference poster/paper presentation on a topic related to social justice and diversity in clinical practice.
+Research via new publication, or new conference poster/paper presentation on a topic related to social justice and diversity in clinical practice.
 This topic could include, but is not limited to, issues pertaining to underserved populations, mental health disparities, prejudice, discrimination, stigma, and promoting equity.